-- [1] This decision determines two applications filed with the Residential Tenancy Office (the "Rental Office") under the Residential Tenancy Act (the "Act"). - [2] The Landlord seeks 5.0% rent increases for the Units, which is an additional 3.0% above the 2026 annual allowable guideline of 2.0%, and additional increases phased in to achieve a reasonable return on investment.
+- [1] This decision determines an application filed with the Residential Tenancy Office (the "Rental Office") under the Residential Tenancy Act (the "Act"). - [2] The Landlord seeks a 5.0% rent increase for the Unit, which is an additional 3.0% above the 2026 annual allowable guideline of 2.0%, and additional increases phased in to achieve a reasonable return on investment.